vertec-io/wsl2_usb_linux_kernel/README.md

 **You can clone the repo, or download it from the release page**

 Remember to put them into a Linux system (i.e. directly in WSL2)

+### OPTIONAL - Add the Realtime Patch
+This is a good time to install any other patches that you may want in your Kernel.
+See instructions in [Install the PREEMPT Real-Time Patch](./realtime_patch.md).
+Return here once you've added this patch if desired.

 ### Enter a Directory
 ```bash
 cd ~